Waterlemon14/Shogimon/purescript/README.md

 Similarly, the game is lost by having your own *Latias* and *Latios* trapped.
 Finally, the game ends in a draw if both player's *Latias* and *Latios* are unable to move after a single action.

-To start the online (i.e. main) version of the game, run the go server in the project_server directory by running in the terminal:
+To start the online (i.e. main) version of the game, run the go server in the `project-server` directory by running in the terminal:

 ```
 go run .